maurtin-utrgv/Final-Project-Software_Engineering/README.md

 # Final-Project-Software_Engineering

+Jannette Carranza

+Paola Avila

+Mariana Resendez

+Martin Vega

+Run Login_page.py to run the application in its entirety

 So far the project only has a login page,
     That is, it only so far prompts the user to select a user type: Admin and Assigned User.
      Also has a continue button